ElesCloud/ESCDocuments/HANDBOOK.md

 ## Chapter Two: Code

 ### Cooperation
-The Second Life Military Community (SLMC) is made up of many different personalitie.
+The Second Life Military Community (SLMC) is made up of many different personalities.
 Some are great, plenty are terrible, and most are somewhere in between.
 However, even for the shittiest among us, there are some lines that should never be crossed.
 Below is a list of acts that are generally agreed upon to be the "Big Four Offenses".

 If you commit a "Big Four Offense", you will likely no longer be welcome anywhere.
 They are as follows:
 - Distribution of identifying real-life information about others (doxxing)